MAXQDA Tailwind The latest member of our AI product family

 Your research will be featured on the MAXQDA website and social media

-Previous Themes and Grant Recipients
+Previous Topics and Grant Recipients

 • 2024: Women Empowerment